Merkel clinches "grand coalition" deal with SPD

 The coalition deal ruled out all forms of debt mutualisation and called for euro zone members to agree to binding reform contracts to boost competitiveness.

-A compromise on banking union made clear that Europe's rescue fund could only be used to recapitalise stricken banks when all other avenues had been exhausted.
+A compromise on banking union made clear that Europe's rescue fund could only be used to recapitalize stricken banks when all other avenues had been exhausted.

 "The new government will continue the successful euro zone policies of the last few years of support for struggling countries in exchange for economic reforms and tighter fiscal rules," said Christian Schulz of Berenberg Bank.

-Carsten Nickel, a political analyst at Teneo Intelligence, said the SPD had realised that on euro zone policies "the domestic political consensus does not reward any large-scale deviation from Merkel's path".
+Carsten Nickel, a political analyst at Teneo Intelligence, said the SPD had realized that on euro zone policies "the domestic political consensus does not reward any large-scale deviation from Merkel's path".

 CABINET